Peter-Haro/A-boilerplate-for-Node.js-web-applications-/README.md

 - Finally, copy the URI connection string and replace the URI in MONGODB_URI of `.env.example` with this URI string.
 Make sure to replace the <PASSWORD> with the db User password that you created under the Security tab.
 - Note that after some of the steps in the Atlas UI, you may see a banner stating `We are deploying your changes`.
 You will need to wait for the deployment to finish before using the DB in your application.

-## Production

-If you are starting with this boilerplate to build an application for prod deployment, or if after your hackathon you would like to get your project hardened for production use, see [prod-checklist.md](https://github.com/sahat/hackathon-starter/blob/master/prod-checklist.md).

 ## Changelog

 You can find the changelog for the project in: [CHANGELOG.md](https://github.com/sahat/hackathon-starter/blob/master/CHANGELOG.md)